NexusGK-Softwares-Company/NexusGK_Focus/README.md

 | `Shift + ,` | Open settings |
 | `Esc` | Exit focus mode |

-## Pomodoro Technique
+## NexFocus Technique

-The Pomodoro Technique is a time management method:
+The NexFocus Technique is a time management method based on the Pomodoro Technique:

-1. Work for 25 minutes (1 Pomodoro)
+1. Work for 25 minutes (1 Focus Session)
 2. Take a 5-minute break
-3. After 4 Pomodoros, take a longer 15-minute break
+3. After 4 Focus Sessions, take a longer 15-minute break

 This app lets you customize these durations in the settings!